Definition and Epidemiology of Aortic Sclerosis

 The severity of the aortic valve stenosis is one of the predicting factors in deciding the severity of aortic stenosis.
-In addition to this, the shift of the asymptomatic person to the symptomatic stage in the aortic sclerosis also constitutes the progression in the aortic sclerosis.
+In addition to this, the shift of the asymptomatic person to the symptomatic stage in aortic sclerosis also constitutes the progression of aortic sclerosis.

 Diagnosis of Aortic Sclerosis

 The transthoracic echocardiography aids the diagnosis in asymptomatic patients.
 In addition to this, the conditions which are described earlier in the etiology, such as aortic calcification, can be diagnosed using a CT scan as the thickness of the aortic valve.